relaycorp/fanqiang-poc/README.md

 # Fān Qiáng ("翻墙") Proof of Concept

-This is the Proof of Concept (PoC) of _Fān Qiáng_ ("翻墙"), an HTTPS-based VPN tunnelling protocol that mitigates:
+This is the Proof of Concept (PoC) of _Fān Qiáng_ ("翻墙"), a VPN tunnelling protocol that will mitigate:

-- **Active probing**, so censors can't detect the use of a proxy or VPN by connecting to the server, like they do in the most advanced censorship systems (e.g. [China's](https://en.wikipedia.org/wiki/Great_Firewall#Active_probing)).
+- **Active probing**, by using HTTPS websites to obfuscate traffic, as opposed to purpose-built Application Layer protocols that can be easily identified by the most sophisticated firewalls (e.g. [China's](https://en.wikipedia.org/wiki/Great_Firewall#Active_probing)).
+- **Enumeration**, mostly by offering a trivial and universal method to turn literally any website into a tunnel.
-- **Enumeration**, so censors can't learn all the proxies and VPN servers, like they can with [Tor](https://github.com/scriptzteam/Tor-Bridges-Collector) and virtually all VPN services (except for self-hosted VPN servers).
+  This should result in such a high ratio of tunnels to users that it'd be impractical for censors to block them all, unlike [Tor bridges](https://github.com/scriptzteam/Tor-Bridges-Collector) and virtually all VPN services (except for self-hosted VPN servers).
-- **Traffic analysis**, so censors can't reliably determine the likelihood of a packet being part of a proxy or VPN connection by looking at its size, timing, or other characteristics.
+- **Fingerprinting**, by making the TLS handshake look like that of a mainstream web browser and the traffic devoid of any VPN-specific patterns.

 In other words,
 **this PoC can turn any HTTPS website into a tunnel**, thus making user traffic pass off as regular web browsing.

-## Demo

-TODO.

 ## Scope